choe-hyonsu-gabrielle/korean-amr-corpus/README.md

 # korean-amr-corpus
-dataset of korean-amr-corpus is under construction looking forward to be released 2020Q2.
+dataset of korean-amr-corpus is under construction and we're looking forward to release it 2020Q2.